carneiroigor/css-and-js-tests/README.md

 ## Just playing with CSS and JavaScript!
-- This repo contain my tests with CSS and JavaScript. 😁
+- This repository contain my tests with CSS and JavaScript. 😁